|

 Here is a map which should open in a new window.
 Use the controls on the map if you want more of an overview of how to get there.

 The Cambridge Branch was formed in 1947, and usually attracts up to 40 people to its monthly meetings.
+It is one of the branches grouped together in Zone 6 of the BCSS.

 The meetings start at 7pm, but the first half-hour is just an opportunity to talk to others, stage show plants, and search the sales table for bargains, so you needn't arrive until 7.30pm.
 As a guide, the meetings sometimes go on until 10pm, but might finish earlier.